People who work (free or paid) for a church are often exposed to confidential information.

 3. Confidentiality Training

-Once you have a policy in place, take the time to train employees, as well as volunteers, about the importance of maintaining confidentiality.
+Once you have a policy in place, take the time to train employees and volunteers about the importance of maintaining confidentiality.

-This type of training can be incorporated into the employee and volunteer orientation process.
+Incorporate this confidentiality training into the employee and volunteer orientation process.

 4. Need-to-Know Approach

-Sometimes there are issues with members or volunteers that are of a pastoral matter and need to kept at that level.
+Sometimes, there are issues with members or volunteers of a pastoral matter that need to be kept at that level.

-Sharing this information with other employees and volunteers is inappropriate with the exception of a need-to-know situation.
+Sharing this information with other employees and volunteers is inappropriate, except for a need-to-know situation.

-For example, if the volunteer office receives a background check and discovers that a volunteer has been convicted of sexual misconduct, a pastor will need to be informed so they can help manage the communication to that volunteer.
+For example, suppose the volunteer office receives a background check and discovers that a volunteer was convicted of sexual misconduct.
+In that case, a pastor will need to be informed to help manage the communication with that volunteer.

 5. Control Access